 Try Pulumi Cloud for FREEFrequently Asked Questions

-fixedNodeCount for a static number of serving nodes, or use scaling with minNodeCount and maxNodeCount for autoscaling between those limits.Data Management & Security
+fixedNodeCount to set a static number of nodes, or use scaling with minNodeCount and maxNodeCount for autoscaling.
+These options are mutually exclusive.encryptionSpec with a kmsKeyName to secure both online and offline data storage.Data Lifecycle & Storage

 labels field is non-authoritative and only manages labels in your configuration.
-Use effectiveLabels to see all labels present on the resource.Using a different cloud?
+Use effectiveLabels to see all labels present on the resource, including those set by other clients or services.Immutability & Updates

 Explore analytics guides for other cloud providers: